lydell/keyboard/notes.md

 The laptop layout:

-    esc f1 f2 f3 f4 f5 f6 f7 f8 f9 f10 f11 f12 prt cmp ins del      /\  –—
+    esc f1  f2  f3  f4   f5  f6  f7  f8   f9  f10 f11 f12 prt del
-     :; `1! @2" £3# $4¤ €5%  6& {7/ [8( ]9) }0= \+?  é  ══bs══  ”“  ◰   ◳
+     é   1! @2" £3# $4¤ €5%  6& {7/ [8( ]9) }0= \+?  `´ ══bs═  ↞ (cmp)
-    ═tab  q   w   e   r   t   y   u   i   o   p   å  ~@^ ═╦ent  ↞   #   ↠ ═cl══  a   s   d   f   g   h   j   k   l   ö   ä   '* ╚══╝  ’‘ f*   ◲ sft |<>  z   x   c   v   b   n   m   ,!  .?  -_ ════sft═══  ↟  f14  ↡ ctl fn  sup alt ═════════␣═════════ alt agr ctl ←  ↑  ↓  → men ══f13══
+    ═tab  q   w  €e   r   t   y   u   i   o   p   å  ~–^ ═ent  ↠ ═cl══  a   s   d   f   g   h   j   k   l   ö   ä   '* ╚═╝  ↟ sft |<>  z   x   c   v   b   n   m   ,;  .:  -_ ═sft═  ↑   ↡ (ins) ctl fn  sup alt ═════════␣═════════ agr men ═ctl═  ←   ↓   →

-é is where the dead acute would have been (é is the only time I use acute).

-’‘ is on the same row as ', and ”“ is one the same row as ", which is one way of remembering them.

-:; should ideally have been on . and , just like the standard Swedish layout, but I didn’t manage to.
-The :; had to go somewhere.
-At least its on the same hand as on the TECK.

-I took the liberty to add a second alt key, because it always drives me insane only having one.
-I wanted a second altgr key, too, but you can’t get it all.
-It doesn’t matter that the second alt key pushed the altgr key to a worse position—it sucks anyway.
-At least I’m able to type symbols on the laptop keyboard.

-The §½ key is missing in my layout, but I don’t care.
-Such a weird key.
-So is the dead '\` key.
-I’ll use the é key and the compose key instead. \` is also present on altgr-1, close to the en-US position, for programming.
+The two words in parentheses to the right are keys that are in the fn layer of the laptop.

+é replaces the useless §½ key.
+Since ´ is no longer dead, another way to easily input é is needed.
+This specific key is very similar in location compared to the TECK layout.

-The key to the right of å just happens to @.
-No particular reason.
-I don’t miss the default " diaresis.
+The key to the right of å is en dash.
+The default " diaresis is useless; the en dash is not.

 The reason I use the TECK’s function layer for the symbol layer instead of AltGr is that it is more reliable.
 Some programs don’t recognize keyboard shortcuts